-If you enjoy gaming on your phone, a traditional gaming headset is likely far too bulky to take around with you everywhere.
-Luckily, as mobile gaming has risen in popularity, there have become more earbuds and in-ears designed for mobile gaming.
-Generally, for a gaming headset, you want something with a good microphone, a comfortable fit, and a well-balanced sound profile so all your game's explosions and dialogue sound the way they're meant to.
+If you enjoy gaming on your phone, a traditional gaming headset is likely too bulky to take you everywhere.
+Luckily, as mobile gaming has risen in popularity, more earbuds and in-ears are designed with that in mind.
+Generally, you want a gaming headset with a good microphone, a comfortable fit, and a well-balanced sound profile so all explosions and dialogue sound how they should.
 Latency can also be very important, as many Bluetooth headphones introduce noticeable lag, which can be an issue when gaming online with others.

-We've tested over 160 pairs of earbuds and in-ears so far and below are our picks for the best earbuds for gaming to buy.
-Unlike traditional over-ear gaming headsets, we haven't reviewed nearly as many earbuds that are suitable for gaming yet, but we'll update this list as we buy and test more.
-You can also check out our recommendations for the best gaming headsets, the best earbuds, and the best earbuds with a mic.
+We've tested over 305 pairs of earbuds and in-ears, and below are our picks for the best gaming earbuds.
+Unlike traditional over-ear gaming headsets, we haven't tested nearly as many earbuds suitable for gaming yet, but we'll update this list as we test more.
+You can also check our recommendations for the best gaming headsets, the best earbuds, and the best earbuds with a mic.

-Our recommendations above are what we think are currently the best earbuds for gaming.
+Our recommendations above are what we think are currently the best in-ear gaming headphones.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for earbuds and in-ears.
+If you would like to choose for yourself, here is the list of all our in-ear and earbuds headphones reviews, sorted by their wired gaming scores.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you don't care about having a microphone or wireless features.